 Woman inside the Vatnajokull ice cave in Iceland

 Age limit: Depends on the tour: Langjökull Ice cave – No age limit Snowmobiling and ice cave tour – 8 years Crystal Ice Cave – 6 years Into the Glacier – 10 years Fitness level: Only the “Into the glacier” tour requires a moderate fitness level Cost: The price is starting at 19.990 ISK or 188 $ Time: 3-4 hours without the transport

-This is a hard one, all of them are gorgeous but my first and runner-up would be Into the Glacier tour in Skaftafell and Snowmobiling and Ice cave exploring from Reykjavík on Langjökull glacier.
 The Into the Glacier because you get 2 in 1 glacier hiking and ice caves in one tour.
-Saves time, maximize the experience and there are a lot fewer people in this cave.
-There is just one company operation this tour!
+It Saves time, maximizes the experience and there are a lot fewer people in this cave.
+There is just one company operating this tour!

 2. Glacier hiking and/or glacier climbing

-Glacier hikingis an eye-opening experience, you connect with nature at a new and exciting level and if you ever want to try it Iceland it the perfect playfield to do it at!
+Glacier hikingis an eye-opening experience, you connect with nature at a new and exciting level and if you ever want to try it Iceland is the perfect playfield to do it at!

 Iceland has the largest glacier in Europe and numerous others spreading over the highlands, West and Westfjords.
 You can take a short tour, longer tours, tours with glacier climbing, tours with natural ice caves visits.
 You can go straight fromReykjavíkon a day tour or you can meet up on aRing Roador South Coast exploring trip.
 The world (Icelandic glaciers) is your oyster.
 Just promise me one thing, don’t visit Iceland without touching a glacier!